Hamichavoshi/Simple-Ethereum-Client/README.md

 ### Create new ethereum account

-The returned object is dictionary with keys `"account"` with value is the instance of `"LocalAccount"` and `"encrypted_key"` with value is the dictionary that contains address and private key of the account encrypted with password input from the parameter.
+The returned object is dictionary with 2 keys,

+* `"account"`, contains the instance of `"LocalAccount"`
+* `"encrypted_key"`, contains the dictionary that contains address and private key of the account encrypted with password input from the parameter

 ```python
 import json